syncfusion-content/flutter-docs/Flutter/datagrid/columns-resizing.md

 # Columns Resizing in Flutter DataGrid (SfDataGrid)

-[SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) allows resizing the columns by dragging the column resizing indicator that appears on the column header.
+[SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) allows resizing the columns by dragging the column resizing indicator.
 This can be enabled by setting `SfDataGrid.allowColumnsResizing` property to `true`.
 The column resizing indicator appears based on the platform.
 In Web and Desktop, the indicator appears when you hover over the column edge.
-In Mobile, the indicator appears when you long press a corresponding column.
+In Mobile, the indicator appears when you long press the column header.

 > **NOTE:**
     Column resizing considers the [GridColumn.minimumWidth](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/minimumWidth.html) and [GridColumn.maximumWidth](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/maximumWidth.html) properties.